A.D.A. Connie Rubirosa

 Special billing was given to Ron Silver (and) in this episode.

 The professor calls Judith Barlow "Tokyo Rose in a designer dress."
-"Tokyo Rose" is a nickname for Iva Toguri D'Aquino, a young Japanese-American woman who broadcasted anti-American propagandist messages to American forces during World War II.
+"Tokyo Rose" is a nickname for Iva Toguri D'Aquino, a young Japanese-American woman who broadcasted anti-American propagandist messages to American forces during World War II over Radio Tokyo.
 She was convicted of treason after the war but later President Ford pardoned her because he believed she had been coerced into her wartime activities.

 Judith Barlow: I think they had a tea party for Hugo Chavez here last month, and a parade for Cindy Sheehan.